Are You Living Your Life…or Outsourcing It Away?

-Similarly, there are activities you shouldn’t outsource or if you do outsource them, these are activities for which you should at least develop minimum skills to understand what your handler is doing so that you can still be in business in a worst-case scenario where outsourcing suddenly becomes impossible.
+Similarly, there are activities you shouldn’t outsource to avoid being powerless.
+If you do outsource them, you should at least develop minimum skills to understand what your handler is doing.

 Changing the battery of your car, for example, is not something you should outsource because you should understand how your car works.

 If you go to Iceland, you might drive hours without seeing a single soul, and without any mobile phone network coverage, there won’t be anyone to change the battery for you, should it break down.